General Drift Analysis with Tail Bounds: Preliminaries

-\paragraph{Drift.} The expected one-step change $\delta_t:=\E{X_t - X_{t+1} \mid \filt}$ for~$t\ge 0$ is called drift.
-Note that $\delta_t$ in general is a random variable since the outcomes of $X_0,\dots,X_t$ are random.
-Suppose we manage to bound $\delta_t$ from below by some $\delta^*>0$ for all possible outcomes of $\delta_t$, where $t<T$.
-Then we know that the process decreases its state (``progresses towards~$0$'') in expectation by at least~$\delta^*$ in every step, and the additive drift theorem (see Theorem~\ref{theo:additive} below) will provide a bound on $T_0$ that only depends on~$X_0$ and~$\delta^*$.
-In fact, the very naturally looking result $\E{T_0\mid X_0} \le X_0/\delta^*$ will be obtained.
+except for the case that $\Prob(X_t>a)$, where the conditioning does not work; however, this difference is unimportant for our analysis of first hitting time.
+Then, informally speaking, we know that the process, conditioned on not having reached the target, decreases its state (``progresses towards~$0$'') in expectation by at least~$\delta^*$ in every step, and the additive drift theorem (see Theorem~\ref{theo:additive} below) will provide a bound on $T_0$ that only depends on~$X_0$ and~$\delta^*$.
+In fact, the very natural-looking result $\E{T_0\mid \filtzero} \le X_0/\delta^*$ will be obtained.
 However, bounds on the drift might be more complicated.
 For example, a bound on $\delta_t$ might depend on~$X_t$ or states at even earlier points of time, \eg, if the progress decreases as the current state decreases.
-This is often the case in applications to evolutionary algorithms.
-It is not so often the case that the whole ``history'' is needed.
-Simple evolutionary algorithms and other randomized search heuristics are Markov processes such that simply $\delta_t=\E{X_t-X_{t+1}\mid X_t}$.
-With respect to Markov processes on discrete search spaces, drift conditions traditionally use conditional expectations such as $\E{X_t - X_{t+1} \mid X_t=i}$ and bound these for arbitrary $i>0$ instead of directly bounding the random variable $\E{X_t - X_{t+1} \mid X_t}$ on $X_t>0$.
+This is often the case in applications to EAs.
+However, for such algorithms the whole ``history'' is rarely needed.
+Simple EAs and other RSHs are Markov processes such that often $\delta_t=\E{X_t-X_{t+1} \semc X_t>a \mid X_t}$ for an appropriate $X_t$.